 • exercise regularly, at least 2-3 times a week, while reducing significant physical activity;

-• stay outdoors more in "clean" areas: in the forest, park;
+• spend more time outdoors in “clean” areas: in the forest, park;

-• harden by choosing the best way in accordance with the state of health;
+• harden yourself by choosing the optimal method in accordance with your state of health;

-• periodically take vitamin and mineral complexes (vitamins A, E, C are especially important) or monitor the vitamin and mineral usefulness of food;
+• periodically take vitamin and mineral complexes (vitamins A, E, C are especially important) or monitor the vitamin and mineral content of food;

-• get enough sleep, taking at least 7 hours a day to sleep;
+• get enough sleep, spending at least 7 hours a day;

-• take a course of general massage 1 time per six months;
+• take a course of general massage once every six months;

 • give up alcohol and smoking, limit coffee and strong tea, replace them with herbal teas or high-quality green teas with honey;

-• include dishes from seaweed, fish, beans, lentils, beets, cranberries in the menu.
+• include in the menu dishes from seaweed, fish, beans, lentils, beets, cranberries.
 30 minutes before meals, it is recommended to drink freshly squeezed vegetable and fruit juices, clean water with the addition of lemon juice.

-However, these measures do not always bring relief, and people have to change their place of residence, move to another climatic zone.
+However, these measures do not always bring relief, and people have to change their place of residence or move to a different climate zone.

-Often the concept of "humidity" is associated with phenomena that have a negative connotation.
+The concept of “humidity” is often associated with phenomena that have a negative connotation.

-The purpose of this article is to review the most common false myths» about humidity, to understand that it is more important (and even more valuable) than we think.
+The purpose of the article is to consider the most common " false myths» regarding humidity, understand that it is more important (and even more valuable) than we think.

-In fact, there is often a need to create and maintain this air parameter with the help of humidifiers.
+In fact, there is often a need to create and maintain this air parameter using humidifiers.

 It's foggy outside

-One cubic meter of outdoor air at 0°C and 75% relative humidity contains 2.9 grams of water vapor; the same air heated to 20°C (average house temperature) without the addition of water vapor has a relative humidity of 20%, which is too low to feel good!
-Actually, the minimum relative humidity required for human comfort and health is about 45%-50%.
+One cubic meter of outside air at a temperature of 0°C and a relative humidity of 75% contains 2.9 grams of water vapor; the same air heated to 20°C (the average temperature in the house) without adding water vapor has a relative humidity of 20%, which is too low for good health!
+In fact, The minimum relative humidity required for human comfort and health is about 45%-50%.

 Relative humidity depends on temperature: the hotter the air, the lower the relative humidity.

-For example, winter outside air at 0°C on a foggy day(100% relative humidity), heated indoors to 22°C, gives a relative humidity of 23%.
+For example, in winter, outside air at a temperature of 0°C on a foggy day(100% relative humidity), heated indoors to 22°C, produces a relative humidity of 23%.
 In places with very dry winters, say, with an outside temperature of 0°C and a relative humidity of up to 30%, when the air is heated to 22°C, the relative humidity drops to 7%.

-As a result, even if it is foggy outside (a lot of moisture in the air), this is not a guarantee that the humidity level inside the heated room will be correct.
+As a result, even if it is foggy outside (lots of moisture in the air), this is not a guarantee that the humidity level inside the heated room will be correct.

-To achieve the optimum humidity value, the air must be humidified.
+To achieve the optimal humidity value, the air must be humidified.

-There is also a physiological effect of humidity that is often overlooked: the effect on the perception of heat or cold.
-We all know that sweating is an important part of the body's thermoregulation process: the evaporation of sweat removes heat, thereby cooling us.
+There is also a physiological effect of humidity that is often ignored: the effect on the perception of heat or cold.
+We all know that sweating is an important part of the body's thermoregulation process: evaporation of sweat removes heat, thereby cooling us.

-In summer, when it is hot, increased sweating provides our skin with comfortable temperature.
+In summer, when it's hot, increased sweating provides our skin with comfortable temperature.
 High humidity prevents evaporation (stuffiness), while dry air favors this process.

 In winter, dry air promotes evaporation and thus cools the skin.
 The immediate effect of this phenomenon is that at the same temperature, the drier the air, the colder it seems to us.